-Ryoanji Temple Rock Garden is one of Kyoto's most famous attractions.
+Ryoanji Temple Rock Garden is one of Kyoto's most famous gardens.
 So famous, in fact, that the name has become synonymous with Japanese rock gardens worldwide.
-The iconic temple and its gardens are listed as a UNESCO World Heritage Site and should be part of any visit to Kyoto .
+With its traditional architecture and gardens, Ryoanji is a UNESCO World Heritage Site, and a must-visit for any visitor to Kyoto .

-The gate to the left of the garden is reserved exclusively for the Emperor but was used by Queen Elizabeth during her 1975 visit
+The gate on the east side of the stone garden is reserved exclusively for imperial envoys, but was used by Queen Elizabeth during her 1975 visit

 The temple can be accessed by train or bus.

 Ryoanji is a 10-minute walk north from Ryoan-ji Station on the Keifuku Kitano Line.
 Alternatively, take the #59 bus from Sanjo Keihan Station to the Ryoan-ji-mae bus stop, right in front of the temple.
 There are one- and two-day passes available that offer unlimited bus and subway rides within the city.

-The origins and creator of the rock garden are a mystery, but the temple itself was originally a villa for the Fujiwara family.
+The origins and creator of the rock garden are a mystery, but the temple itself was originally built as a villa for the lord of the aristocratic Tokudaiji family.
 It was then passed on to Hosokawa Katsumoto, a deputy of the Shogun, in 1450, who invited the priest Giten Genso to transform it into a Zen temple.

 Featuring a deceptively simple layout of fifteen stones of various sizes set atop white sand in a space of about 250 square meters, the meaning of the garden has been a riddle since its conception.

-One theory is that it expresses an array of mountains rising from a vast sea.
+One theory is that it expresses islets in an ocean, or mountains in a sea of clouds.
 Others think it represents a tigress and her cubs crossing a river.
-Many Zen practitioners would simply tell you that it is just stones and sand, placed to encourage free thought.
+Like an intuitive Zen puzzle, it is up to the viewer's own interpretation and imagination.

-If you want to enjoy a quiet moment of meditation in the garden, arrive just before it opens in the morning, since large numbers of tourists flock here during the day.
-After your contemplation, enjoy a stroll through the large traditional gardens or even stop by the nearby restaurant to savor a purifying meal of Kyoto-style tofu.
+If you want to enjoy a quiet moment of meditation in the garden, arrive when it opens in the morning, since large numbers of tourists flock here during the day.
+After your contemplation, enjoy a stroll through the large traditional gardens or even stop by Seigenin on the temple grounds, to savor a purifying meal of Kyoto-style tofu.